St Bartholomew's Church, Lower Basildon: Description and history

 In the chancel wall is a 14th-century chest tomb, reused as a monument to Sir Francis Sykes, who died in 1804 and to his son.
-There is a 15th-century font.
+Monuments in the church include a brass plaque dedicated to John Clerk and wife, 1497; a memorial tablet to Sir Francis Sykes, 1804; and a tablet to Sir Francis W. Sykes, 1843.
+The church is designated by Historic England as a Grade I listed building.

-Churchyard
+Jethro Tull

-The churchyard is notable as the resting place of Jethro Tull, the 18th-century modernising farmer, whose modern gravestone can be seen there.
+Jethro Tull, the 18th-century English farmer who played an important role in the British Agricultural Revolution, was baptized in the church and buried in the graveyard.
+He is best known for inventing the horse-drawn seed drill in 1701, which sowed the seeds in neat rows.
+Tull was baptized in St Bartholomew's church on March 30, 1674.
 He died in 1741 but according to his gravestone, he was buried on 9 March 1740.
 This apparent confusion is due to the burial date being in the Old Style.